 #1 Updated by Christopher Green almost 7 years ago

 I think we'd like to change the definition of this ticket to more accurately reflect what you really want, which is (I believe) for art to provide support specifically for event displays.
 We'd like to discuss this with you and the other interested experiments who have raised this subject in the past, get some requirements written down and actually schedule the work.
 Please let us know if the slight re-targeting of this ticket is acceptable to you.

-#2 Updated by Nathaniel Tagg over 6 years ago
+#2 Updated by Nathaniel Tagg almost 7 years ago

 Sure, this is fine.